isfett/php-analyzer/docs/MagicNumberDetector.md

 The following Visitors are available:
 - `Argument`: This Visitor will collect all Magic Numbers inside arguments.
 In the above example, it would just add `17` once (argument from round)
 - `Array`: This Visitor will collect all Magic Numbers inside arrays.
 In the above example, it would add `12` once (value from an array).
-The visitor will also report specific keys like in `$a[1234] = $user` (1234 is a Magic Number here)
+The visitor will also report specific keys like in `$a[1234] = $user` (1234 is a Magic Number here).
+The Processor would also add numeric array keys, you can ignore them with the `IgnoreArrayKey-Processor`, see [Processors](#processors)
 - `Assign`: This Visitor will collect all Magic Numbers from assignments, here `26`
 - `Condition`: This Visitor will collect all Magic Numbers within conditions, here `0` (0 === $input) and `2` ($input > 2)
-- `DefaultParameter`: This Visitor will collect all Magic Numbers from default parameters, here `4`
+- `DefaultParameter`: This Visitor will collect all Magic Numbers from default parameters, here `4` (public function test($input = 4))
 - `Operation`: This Visitor will collect all Magic Numbers within arithmetical operations.
 For example from `$seconds = 60*60*24` it will collect two times `60` and one time `24`
-- `Property`: This Visitor will collect all Magic Numbers in class , here `6`
+- `Property`: This Visitor will collect all Magic Numbers in class-member-variables, here `6`
 - `Return`: This Visitor will collect all Magic Numbers within return statements, here `5` and `15`
 - `SwitchCase`: This Visitor will collect all Magic Numbers in switch cases, here `8`